ReoLink GO Solar Powered Camera Review

 Buying Our Camera

 After we decided to take a trip to our friend’s cabin, we immediately hopped on the ReoLink website to make our purchase.
-We easily found the camera and we were about to click the Order button when we saw the price tag: $259.99 for one camera.
+We easily found the camera and we were about to click the Order button when we saw the price tag: $379.99 for one camera with the solar panel bundle.
 Our mood immediately dropped.
-We know how much security cameras cost, and we know outdoor cameras don’t normally cost over $200 unless they have something special to offer.
-For the ReoLink GO, that something special is the ability to work without Wi-Fi.
-So even though it cost more than we expected, we happily paid.
+We know how much security cameras cost, and we know outdoor cameras don’t normally cost over $300 unless they have something special to offer.
+For the ReoLink GO, that something special is cellular connectivity.
+After thinking it through, we realized we were essentially getting a camera plus a cellular modem in one device – suddenly the price made more sense.

 On the bright side, we appreciated that there were no additional shipping costs.
 It’s also a DIY camera, like most cameras we test, so there were no installation fees.
 For us, those made the entire experience start off on a lighter foot.